jbpete/Front-End-App-Project-1/README.md

 # ScratchPad

 # Project Description
-ScratchPad is a weekly journaling app that gives temporary space for a busy person to reflect on their past week.
-They have easy access to the curent date, time, and weather in their area.
-They can throw on their favorite songs while they write their entries.
-There entries will stay saved as they return throughout the week.
+ScratchPad is a weekly journaling app that provides a temporary space for a busy individual to reflect on their ongoing week.
+Some functionality includes current Indianpolis weather information, space for daily journal entries, and a button to display today's fact.
+Their entries will stay saved as they return throughout the week.
 They can reset the entries at the end of the week using the reset button.

 # User Story